MiloMindbender/UE4VirtualProduction/VPStudio/TelemetryViewer/README.md

 ## Custom telemtry

 You may want to send telemtry from something else in your level like a lens tracker or a simulated vehicle.
-If you take a closer look at my SingleTelemetrySender you can use it as an example of how to send other kinds of data to TelemetryViewer.
+If you take a closer look at my ActorTransformTelemetry you can use it as an example of how to send other kinds of data to TelemetryViewer.
 For example in a game you could send info on a vehicle's suspension system, where players were in the level...etc

 ## Telemetry from lots of objects or multiple computers with COSMOS